*This post may contain some affiliate links for your convenience. Click here to read my full disclosure policy.

 - Washing hands together after changing a diaper: You’re already washing your hands after every diaper change.
 So start doing it together.
 Explain and show your child that after you pee or poop, you wash your hands.

 - Pulling pants up and down: Since the goal of potty training is helping your child gain toileting independence, being able to pull pants up and down is a completely necessary skill.
-But this is tough for little hands..
+But this is tough for little hands and bubbly buns.
 Before you start potty training, you can practice pulling pants up and down.
 Help your child place one hand on the back waistband and another on the front to work on pulling pants up and down.

-How do you even start potty training anyways?
-I’ve found that beginning with a super upbeat, fun “potty training kick-off party” is really helpful for introducing underpants and the potty training routine.
+I’ve found that beginning potty training with a super upbeat, fun “potty training kick-off party” is really helpful for introducing underpants and the potty training routine.
 Plus, it gets the child excited about the whole process.

 Some things you may want to try: